An Island Of Power

 After over 40 years of research, scientists are turning to these powerhouses with one simple question: How do we keep these powerhouses full of power?

 An Energy Takeover

 Before the mitochondria became invaluable to human cells, they existed completely outside of them as bacteria.
 They were simple single-celled organisms, lacking even the typical membrane structure of the bacteria we know today.
-Until they merged with another simple cell to become a more complex organism that makes us human beings.
+Until they merged with another simple cell to become a more complex unit that eventually helped build human beings and other organisms.

 At first the plan wasn’t just to merge.
 The mitochondria, as bacteria, only wanted to rob the host cells of their energy and then leave them to die.
 But the bacteria soon realized they were better off working together with those cells rather than against them.
 This process eventually led to the more complex, structured organisms known as eukaryotic cells.

 Today eukaryotic cells make up everything from mushrooms, apple trees, and dust mites to you.
 Human cells are eukaryotic which is why they have membranes, nuclei, and a bunch of other structural terms we probably learned in biology class but no longer remember.
 And the mitochondria’s initial energy takeover is now the very reason why we exist at all.

 The fact that mitochondria existed independently of the cell gave them their shape and purpose within the human body.
 It explains not only why the mitochondria look like bacteria, but also why they’re so uniquely vital to generating the energy we need to survive.